 The focus of this session was to complete some of the activities we started last week.
-This included finishing our circus stories and having a practice at creating paired still images whilst I took Florence and did a one to one session on the sewing machine, experimenting with free machine embroidery and embellishing the batik work using beads.
-Florence had a clear vision of how she wanted her textile piece to turn out.
+This included finishing our circus stories and having a practice at creating paired still images whilst I took F and did a one to one session on the sewing machine, experimenting with free machine embroidery and embellishing the batik work using beads.
+F had a clear vision of how she wanted her textile piece to turn out.

 There were also physical warm up activities for participants to take part in.
 Ellie lead this, we stretched out our arms to the ceiling, using muscle tension then gently relaxed our wrists, elbows, shoulders and knees.
 The group were waking up!
-Gale was much more vibrant and giggled through this activity she took part with full participation.
+G was much more vibrant and giggled through this activity she took part with full participation.
 Each of the adults had a turn in leading this activity too, it was fun!

 Session 7 – Cartwright Hall Visit, Textile Props and Photo shoot.

 The participants had been to see the Circus Installation at Cartwright Hall Art Gallery.
 G, R & D were excited to see the exhibition and instantly recognised some of the props and costumes they had been working from in the previous weeks.
 I was especially pleased with R and how he went around and looked at the costumes in the exhibition and showed interest while D & G were able to identify the patterns from the costumes that they had been studying and drawing in their sketchbooks.
 Ellie had created an activity sheet where participants had to go around and find certain shapes and colours.
 Everyone took well to this activity; even R went around with his support worker and completed the activity sheet.
 Each participant were given goody bags with a magnify glass, view finder, pencil crayons, these were used very well.

 Back at the centre, we shared our experiences we those participants who could not join the Cartwright Hall visit and then went onto creating our own props.